 Landowners, agencies, and interested groups are encouraged to continue their interest, participation, and cooperation with restoration activities in the Garcia River Watershed.
 Restoration is a tool useful for both stabilizing eroding stream banks throughout the watershed and improving instream habitat conditions.
-To ensure that stream restoration projects are planned and implemented in a manner that allows compliance with the provisions of the Action Plan, each landowner conducting restoration projects on his/her ownership shall notify the Regional Water Board in writing of any stream restoration activity, its location, the time frame of the project, and a summary of the work proposed.
+To ensure that stream restoration projects are planned and implemented in a manner that allows compliance with the provisions of the Action Plan, each landowner conducting restoration projects on his/her ownership shall notify the North Coast Water Board in writing of any stream restoration activity, its location, the time frame of the project, and a summary of the work proposed.
 Landowners may propose to conduct restoration work in lieu of controlling a Sediment Delivery Site.
 The Executive Officer may consider allowing such a substitute in those cases where a greater environmental benefit would result.

 Implementation Schedule